Money BasicsInvesting

 • You gain more experience and develop expertise in a wide variety of investment options.

-For instance, if your purpose is to build wealth for retirement and you are currently 30 years old, it’s best to start as early as now so you have around 35 years until retirement.
-This gives you enough leeway to invest in riskier instruments as you have a longer time to wait out periods when prices fall.
+If your purpose is to build wealth for retirement and you are currently 30 years old, it’s best to start as early as now so you have around 35 years until retirement.
+This gives you enough leeway to invest in riskier instruments as you have a longer time to wait when prices fall.
 Having a longer investing horizon means more time and potential for your money to grow.

-Or let us say you are 40 years old and the breadwinner of the family.
+Let us say you’re 40 years old and the breadwinner of the family.
 Because your family relies solely on you for financial support, you do not have the liberty to be hasty about your investments.
-You have a lower risk tolerance because you cannot afford to lose much money, with so many people relying on you.
-So, you choose a low-risk investment over a longer period of time.
+You have a lower risk tolerance because you cannot afford to lose much money.
+So, you choose a low-risk investment over a longer period.
 While the gains may not be as big, they are still guaranteed.
 You also don’t stand to lose as much money.

 Best way to invest money for retirement

-Whatever your level of expertise or starting amount, you can invest for your retirement.
+Whatever your level of expertise or starting amount, you can put your good money habits to use and have a financial plan for every stage of your life.
 When you start investing, you are not only taking proactive steps to build wealth, but you’re on your way to making life more meaningful well beyond your working years.

 Let Metrobank help you build your retirement fund.
 Visit your nearest Metrobank branch so you can ask us about your investment options today.